-IPEM Enterprise Ltd will issue a full refund on items returned in mint re-saleable conditions within 30 days of despatch (excluding carriage charge).
+IPEM Enterprise Ltd will issue a full refund on items returned in mint re-saleable conditions within 30 days of dispatch (excluding carriage charge).

 Received the wrong item?

-Return (within 30 days of despatch) the item shipped in error, and upon receipt we will despatch a replacement.
+Return (within 30 days of despatch) the item shipped in error, and upon receipt we will dispatch a replacement.
 The cost of the return postage will be refunded.

 Item damaged on receipt?

-IPEM Enterprises Ltd will replace the damaged items, or offer a full refund subject to return within 30 days of despatch, together with the original packaging.
+IPEM Enterprises Ltd will replace the damaged items, or offer a full refund subject to return within 30 days of dispatch, together with the original packaging.

 Item does not arrive?

-Items are despatched by Royal Mail or by an alternative carrier, according to weight, which may require a signature on delivery.
+Items are dispatched by Royal Mail or by an alternative carrier, according to weight, which may require a signature on delivery.
 If our carriers can provide proof of delivery, IEL cannot accept responsibility for the loss of goods and you must take this up with whoever has signed for them.
-If items have been lost in transit by our carriers, we will repeat the despatch.
+If items have been lost in transit by our carriers, we will repeat the dispatch.

 © Institute of Physics and Engineering in Medicine